 Step 1: Perform Urinalysis

-Urinalysis and urine culture performed on a midstream, clean-catch urine sample improves the accuracy of a clinical UTI diagnosis.
+Urinalysis and urine culture performed on a midstream, clean-catch urine sample can improve the accuracy of a clinical UTI diagnosis.
 Urinalysis involves examining the physical and chemical properties of urine.
-Nitrites and leukocyte esterase on dipstick urinalysis strongly suggest UTI.
-(21)Β
+Nitrites and leukocyte esterase on dipstick urinalysis may suggest UTI.
+(21)

-Urine culture complements urinalysis by identifying the specific microorganism causing the infection and determining their antibiotic susceptibility.
-A colony count greater than or equal to 103 CFU/mL of a uropathogen is diagnostic for UTI.
-Antibiotic susceptibility testing guides targeted antibiotic therapy, ensuring effective treatment.
-(10)Β
+Urine culture complements urinalysis by identifying the specific microorganism associated with the infection and determining their antibiotic susceptibility.
+A colony count greater than or equal to 103 CFU/mL of a uropathogen is considered diagnostic for UTI.
+Antibiotic susceptibility testing can guide targeted antibiotic therapy, supporting effective management.
+(10)

 The following are urinalysis and culture testing options: